-barcode (BC) - A series of vertical bars and half bars representing the ZIP Code information for the delivery address on a mailpiece.
-The barcode facilitates automated processing by barcode reader equipment.
-Each numeric digit is represented by a series of five bars (always a combination of two full bars and three half bars).
-A complete barcode contains two bars framing the code; the five, nine, or eleven digits containing ZIP Code and address information; and a final correction digit that allows the machine to check its reading of the ZIP Code number.
-(See also POSTNET.)

-barcode clear zone - An area in the lower right part of a mailpiece that must be kept free of printing and symbols, except for the barcode itself.
-This requirement enables automated processing machines to read or apply the barcode.

-barcoded container label - A tray or sack label that meets certain barcoding specifications in an automated tray and sack handling system.
-The barcode is an interleaved 2-of-5 code, not a POSTNET barcode.

-barcode read area - A small area within the barcode clear zone in which the barcode must be printed.
-This area is defined by the position of the leftmost bar of the barcode and the bottom edge of the bar.

-barcode reader (BCR) - A component of a barcode sorter that reads and interprets the barcode previously applied to a mailpiece.
-(Also called wide area barcode reader and barcode scanner.)
+- balloon rate A rate charged for Priority Mail and Parcel Post items that weigh less than 15 pounds and measure more than 84 inches but no more than 108 inches in combined length and girth. - barcode (BC) A series of vertical bars and spaces that represent any numerical series, most often a correct ZIP Code for the delivery address on a mailpiece.
+The barcode facilitates automated processing by barcode readers and scanners.
+Barcodes that may be used for postal processing are POSTNET, Interleaved 2-of-5, Code 39, Code 128, and UCC/EAN Code 128.
+(Also see delivery point barcode and Postal Numeric Encoding Technique.) - barcode clear zone A rectangular area in the lower right part of a letter-size mailpiece that must be kept free of printing and symbols, except for the barcode itself.
+This requirement allows automated processing machines to read or apply a barcode.
+(Also see FASTforward [TM].) - barcoded container label A tray or sack label that has a barcode that can be read and processed by an automated tray or sack handling system.
+The barcode is an Interleaved 2-of-5 code. - barcode read area A small area within the barcode clear zone in which the barcode must be printed.
+This area is defined by the position of the leftmost bar of the barcode and the bottom edge of the bar. - barcode reader (BCR) A component in certain mail processing equipment that reads and interprets the barcode applied to a mailpiece.